-Learning how to be eco-friendly has become a new trend for a global population.
-As we step into a post-Covid future, where rebuilding the world as we once knew it has become a priority for many, the environment should not be left behind in a bid to achieve true sustainability.
+Learning how to become more eco-friendly has become a greater concern for more and more people.
+As we step into a post-Covid future, where rebuilding the world as we once knew it has become a priority, the environment should not be left behind especially when it comes to achieving true sustainability.

-Whether you’re an eco-conscious warrior or just starting your sustainable journey, here are 5 simple steps you can take towards a more eco-friendly future for both your household and the entire planet.
+Whether you’ve always been eco-conscious and careful to reduce your environmental impact or are just starting your sustainable journey and looking to save money, here are 5 simple steps towards a more eco-friendly future for your household and the planet.

 Stop Using Single-Use Plastic